What are they?

 Unless changes are made to a horse’s general management routine, re-occurrence of gastric ulcers after successful treatment is quite likely.

 Ways to reduce the likelihood of a re-occurrence include the following; free/constant access to fibre, daily turnout, quality digestive supplement and keeping the horse stress free.
-All of our CORE&MORE feed products are designed to help maintain horses digestive systems in top condition.
+Let us help you create a diet that is suitable for horses prone to ulcers by filling in our Free Diet Review Form.